 What is the right way to use diamond tools?

-The basic principle for the correct use of an electroplated diamond tool is to use as much of the tool height available.
-This will ensure that it wears out evenly.
+The basic rule to properly use an electroplated diamond tool is to use the entire available height of the cutting surface.
+This will ensure it wears out evenly.

 Solution by changing the feed rate and the pitch

 Generally, whether working with a linear or spiral roughing strategy, the width of the first tool path generated by the CAD / CAM software will correspond to the entire tool diameter, and after that, the tool paths generated will be offset by the selected step.
 This means you will need to manually lower the feed rate for the first pass and raise back 100% for the second and subsequent passes.